 By the seventh inning, the score was 9-1, and we were starting to care if we ever got back, so we headed out from the sea of pinstripes.

 On the walk back, we stopped at the family boutique Berries by Quicha, where I love the large juicy dark-chocolate strawberries.
 Then we headed to Cross Street Market to pick up some Port-wine cheese we both like.
 CSM is a once-vibrant 19th-century marketplace where neighborhood residents have long been able to find fresh meats, seafood, cheeses, fruits and vegetables, and even flowers, as well as community conversation.
 Today it stands as a sad shadow of the importance of city markets to neighborhoods’ economic, physical, and social well-being.
-A development company in cahoots with the city government has forced out roughly half the small businesses in an on-again-off-again scheme to transform the marketplace.
+A development company in cahoots with the Baltimore government has forced out roughly half the small businesses in an on-again-off-again scheme to transform the marketplace.
 As we strolled from one end to the other of the sadly half-empty building, the hyper-local chatter was all Orioles.

 “The game’s over,” called a vendor, before it actually was, in a perhaps unintentional refutation of old-time Yankees catcher Yogi Berra.